EisenbergEffect/hello-web-components/README.md

 ## Step Two

-* Add a constructor and call `this.attachShadow(...)` to create a Shadow DOM tree that will describe how our custom element renders itself.
+* Add a constructor and call `this.attachShadow(...)` to create a Shadow DOM tree that will describe how your custom element renders itself.
 Pass `mode: 'open'` so that the `shadowRoot` and internal elements are still accessible from the outside.
 Using `open` mode is the standard practice.
 Make sure you have a strong case for `closed` mode before choosing to go that way.
 * Once the Shadow DOM is attached, you can access `this.shadowRoot` and set its `innerHTML` to the HTML of your choosing.
 * Refresh the browser and observe that your `innerHTML`'s content is now rendering, but we no longer can see the content of the element being rendered.
 Where has it gone?
 * Open the inspector and observe that there's a `#shadow-root` node that you can inspect to see what you provided as `innerHTML`.
 Your content is still in the DOM as well, but it isn't rendering.
 This is because the browser does not know how to compose your content into the Shadow DOM.